Obsessive Compulsive Disorder

 Having OCD can make you feel very anxious and distressed.
 You’ll usually have obsessive thoughts, images or urges that keep coming into your mind.
 Then to relieve the distress these thoughts cause, you may develop compulsions that you think make you feel better.

 These compulsions are thoughts or actions that you feel compelled to do or repeat – for instance, if you become obsessed with germs, you may wash your hands over and over.
 It’s possible to just have obsessive thoughts or just have compulsions.
-However, most people with OCD experience both, says the NHS.
+However, most people with OCD experience both (iii).

 Some people find their OCD is simply a mild inconvenience.
 But if you have severe OCD it can make everyday activities difficult, such as family life, relationships and going to work.
 That’s partly because you may spend so much time carrying out your compulsions, you may not be able to get on with anything else.